knime/knime-sdk-setup/README.md

   * for KNIME Analytics Platform up to 4.3, use [OpenJDK 8](https://adoptium.net/).

 #### 2. Install Eclipse
-* Download and install the version 2021-03 of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-rcp-and-rap-developers).
-Make sure you are using at exactly version 2021-03, as there are compatibility issues with other versions.
+* Download and install the version 2022-06 of [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-ide-rcp-and-rap-developers).
+Make sure you are using at least version 2022-06, as there are compatibility issues with other versions.

   * in case you're on Apple Silicon, please still choose x86_64 for now.